motion/orbit/notes/site.md

 # (Home) Orbit - The Decentralized OS

+potential lead-lines:

+- Search everything

+name of it:

+- The Decentralized OS
+- Decentralized Operating Layer
+- Personal OS

 Orbit is a smart operating layer above Mac, Windows, and Linux.
 It unifies your cloud knowledge and gives you amazing search.
 But that's just the beginning.

 # Take control